hipe/tmx/git_viz/doc/issues/024-the-manifest-client-narrative.md

 what those fields are is explained in [#018]:#the-fields-of-a-record-command.

-### we don't call_digraph_listeners to stderr because:
+### we don't emit to stderr because:

-we do not ever call_digraph_listeners to stderr from this node because to capture both stdout *and* stderr from a shell script, while certainly possible, would not be easy (if possible at all) while processing the output from this script in a streaming, line-by-line sort of way as we are doing. (note too that we will
+we do not ever emit to stderr from this node because to capture both stdout *and* stderr from a shell script, while certainly possible, would not be easy (if possible at all) while processing the output from this script in a streaming, line-by-line sort of way as we are doing. (note too that we will